GeekTrainer/learn-vue/m08-components-props/includes/0-overview.md

 Our sample project is a fictitious travel agency for booking space travel.
 Our cruise around the Galaxy will take several days, so we will need to feed our passengers during the trip.
-We need to know which passengers have particular food sensitivities or allergies, so we want to create a form that allows people to submit this information.
+We need to know which passengers have particular food sensitivities or allergies.
+We will set up a component for the Food Preferences section of our HTML template.

 In addition, we plan to offer "free room service" for First Class passengers who book a sleeping berth compartment.
 We will accomplish these objectives by creating components and props.
 In the next module we demonstrate how to create and add a form to the component you will create in this module.